 REAL ME: GANG INTERVENTION

-The Real ME Gang intervention Program works with newcomer youth currently involved in gang-related activities, or at risk of becoming involved in those activities.
+The Real ME Intervention Program works with newcomer youth currently at risk of becoming involved in criminal activity.
 Program staff help youth participants to reach their highest future potential, regardless of their past.

 Our team uses the “High Fidelity Wraparound” model.
 Basically, this means we put the youth participants at the centre and work with each youth to build a team of support people who will help them set and achieve their goals.
 In this way, families and caregivers are also involved in the program if they wish.
 We identify priorities, develop a personalized plan and introduce a support team.
 The "team" may involve family members, religious leaders, and/or service providers such as addiction counsellors.
 The "plan" could involve school and job supports, leadership and/or conflict resolution training.